MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 var obstacleLayer: SKNode!
 ```
 >
-> Add the following code after the *Scroll Layer* connection:
+> Add the following code after the *Scroll Layer* in the didMove(to view:) method.
+Create a connection:
 >
 ```
-/* Set reference to obstacle layer node */ obstacleLayer = self.childNodeWithName("obstacleLayer")
+/* Set reference to obstacle layer node */ obstacleLayer = self.childNode(withName: "obstacleLayer")
 ```

 ##Spawn Timer

-You will add a timer property to help manage the rate of obstacle generation, too slow it's boring, too fast it's too hard.
+You will add a timer property to help manage the rate of obstacle generation.
+Each time period we will generate a new obstacle.
+The time you choose is important to game play, too slow it's boring, too fast it's too hard.

-> Add the following code after the *sinceTouch* property declaration:
+> Add the following code after the *sinceTouch* property declaration at the top of the GameScene class:
 >
 ```
 var spawnTimer: CFTimeInterval = 0